 All employees, including temporary and part-time employees and adjunct faculty will receive the Niner Health Check.

 This daily health check is required of all faculty, staff and students, regardless of if you are on campus.
 The assessment takes less than a minute to complete, and it is critical in ensuring we have accurate data on the health of our community.
 Anyone not completing the health check as required will have their NinerNet credentials suspended until the assessment is done.
-To allow for the integration of the exception process, no suspension of NinerNET credentials will take place prior to Monday, Oct.
-12.

 If you accidentally submit an incorrect response to the Niner Health Check, make sure to fill it out correctly the next day.
 If a University representative contacts you regarding your submission that was incorrect, please notify them of the mistake.